 Unfortunately, independence guidelines are often misconstrued.
 Independence standards are fairly broad and designed to address blatant fraud.
 They are primarily geared toward the accounting industry, not the valuation provider.
 These guidelines limit accounting firms to performing either stock option expensing and valuations.
 Accounting firms determine the fair value for common stock which is used as a basis for the valuation.
 This creates a conflict of interest if they were to enter the valuations industry, as the accounting firm could artificially inflate the fair value to create a higher valuation.

 Carta chose to separate their valuation department to address this concern.
-We created an Carta Securities, LLC to be distinctly different from the primary business.
-They operate independently to mitigate any hesitance clients may have.
+We created Carta Securities, LLC to be distinctly different from Carta's primary business.
+The LLC operates independently to mitigate any hesitance clients may have.
 It's also valuable to remember that compensation should never affect your provider’s decision on the value of your common stock.
-The analyst examining your financials and coming up with the valuations should be a different person than the account manager discussing payment.
+The analyst examining your financials and performing the valuation should be a different person than the account manager discussing payment.
 This separation adds a level of objectivity that is key.

 Be sure to find a provider that is committed to learning about the details of your company and asks lots of clarifying questions.
 As an appraiser, having an in-depth understanding of the financial health of the company is vital for a reputable valuation.

-At Carta, we require our analysts to book at 15-minute kick off call with the client.
+At Carta, we require our analysts to book a 15-minute kick-off call with the client.
 Your analyst should understand your financials, validate the cap table, and talk methodology.
 The goal is to get a holistic picture of the financial past, present, and future of your company.
 This information will help the analyst select the best and most representative inputs for the valuation.

-Ultimately, selecting an audit firm can come down to time and cost.
+Ultimately, selecting a valuation firm can come down to time and cost.
 It can be difficult to find a firm that will provide a quality valuation within the price and time restrictions of an early startup.
 Low turnaround time can lead to a rushed report that may not adhere to the accounting and tax guidelines set by the IRS.
-Low cost can indicate a purely software based 409A report which diminishes the accuracy.
+Low cost can indicate a purely software-based 409A opinion that diminishes the accuracy.
 A well-balanced report uses the power of software complemented by the industry knowledge of an analyst.